OWLcracker/big-data/README.md

 to either find a way to scale the Thrift Server horizontally or to find an alternative to the Thrift Server.

 **No HDFS:**
 The data is stored in the local file system.
-This means that the data is not distributed and therefore not fault-tolerant.
+This means that the data is not distributed and therefore not fault-tolerant as well as an I/O bottleneck.
+This is because the data is not distributed and therefore only accessible from the local file system.
+Furthermore, the data is not fault-tolerant because the data is not replicated.
+This means that if the data is lost, it is lost forever.
 This is not recommended for production use.
 However, this was done because the researchers didn't have access to and the time to set up a HDFS cluster.
 But it should be further investigated if a HDFS cluster is beneficial for this project or if another fault-tolerant distributed file system is more suitable.